CSCfi/allas-cli-utils/help/allas-backup.md

   Extra options:

-  -b, -bucket                        Use specific bucket for your repository.
-Note that this makes
+  -r, -repo                          Use non-default repository.
+This make
-                                     Allas-backup to use different separate repository instead of the default one.
+                                     Allas-backup to use different repository instead of the default one.
+If you use this option together with -password option.
+You can define and use a non-default password for your repository.

   -S3, -s3                           Use S3 based backup repository

   -mode swift/S3                     Define if S3 or swift based repository is in use.

+  -pre-check                         Check that you have access permissions to all the data in the
+                                     directory to be backuped

+  -password                          Ask for password.
+Use this in case of repositories for which
+                                     you don't want to store the password to your home directory.

 ```